 Effective March 1, 2015, the split in income derived from the securities lending activities is 80% and 20% between the Plan and the custodial bank.
-"Interest and dividend income" reported in the accompanying statements of changes in net assets available for pension benefits includes \$2,119,960 and \$1,233,271 earned by the Plan during the years ended December 31, 2022 and 2021, respectively, in connection with the securities lending program.
+"Interest and dividend income" reported in the accompanying statements of changes in net assets available for pension benefits include \$2,444,576 and \$2,119,960 earned by the Plan during the years ended December 31, 2023 and 2022, respectively, in connection with the securities lending program.